Office Administration - Executive

 Student must complete a minimum of 42 Hours

-Description: The purpose of this course is to expand the student's touch typing techniques (type without looking at the keys) in order to build keyboarding speed and accuracy.
-On completion of the course, students must demonstrate the ability to touch type at a minimum of 55 net words per minute on two five minute-timed writing tests with an accuracy rate of 92 percent.
+Description: The purpose of this course is to expand the student's touch typing techniques (type without looking at the keys) to build keyboarding speed and accuracy.
+On completion of the course, students must demonstrate the ability to touch type at a minimum of 55 net words per minute on two five-minute timed writing tests with an accuracy rate of 92 percent.
 New material will be used for all timed writing tests.

 |ADMN2200||Technical Support Training

 Description: Master the techniques of developing effective training presentations including identifying client needs and corresponding teaching objectives, as well as displaying confident body language, strong vocal projection, and a vibrant personal connection with the audience.
 Students will then apply technical writing skills to the development of software training resources to deliver as part of a training session.

 Description: In the first part of this simulated project, students will start their own small business as a Virtual Admin Assistant and will develop marketing, promotional and business start-up documents.
 They will further develop and reinforce their skills using the software integration features of Microsoft Office while working for a fictitious client.

 Description: This practical course provides the opportunity to work within an office environment to consolidate theories and skills gained throughout the program.
 The student is required to source his/her own field placement with guidance from faculty.
 Students must successfully complete a minimum of 90 hours, as approved.